Spring into Shakespeare is a short course designed to provide the knowledge and skills necessary to study Shakespeare at postgraduate level.

 A Certificate of Participation will be awarded to participants who contribute constructively to weekly discussions and exercises/assignments for the duration of the course.

 You can decide to register for the two optional 'Research Skills' weeks after the start of the programme.
-You do not have to decide whether you wish to study for 6 or 8 weeks at the admission stage.
-Should you chose to study the two Research Skills weeks, an additional fee of £50 will be charged separately via the University of Birmingham online shop.
+Should you chose to study the two Research Skills weeks, there will be no additional fees.

 A BA Hons in any subject OR professional experience of working with Shakespeare.